 Itinerary

-1. Russell Falls: An easy 25 minutes return walk from Mount Field Visitor Centre will take you through a beautiful rainforest to view the breathtaking Russell Falls.
+- Russell Falls: An easy 25 minutes return walk from Mount Field Visitor Centre will take you through a beautiful rainforest to view the breathtaking Russell Falls.

-2. Three Falls Circuit: From Russell Falls, you can also join a 2.5 hours circular walk to visit Horseshoe Falls and Lady Barron Falls.
+- Three Falls Circuit: From Russell Falls, you can also join a 2.5 hours circular walk to visit Horseshoe Falls and Lady Barron Falls.

-3. Lake Dobson: Alternatively (and the best option in my opinion), you can also drive up Mount Field to admire its ever-changing landscape and the stunning Lake Dobson.
+- Lake Dobson: Alternatively (and the best option in my opinion), you can also drive up Mount Field to admire its ever-changing landscape and the stunning Lake Dobson.

-4. Lake Dobson Walk: There is an easy circular walk around Lake Dobson for you to admire this tranquil glacial lake.
+- Lake Dobson Walk: There is an easy circular walk around Lake Dobson for you to admire this tranquil glacial lake.

 Food

-• Breakfast: Whisk & CoOpens in a new tab. in the outskirt of Hobart (along the drive from Hobart to Mt Field).
+- Breakfast: Whisk & Co in the outskirt of Hobart (along the drive from Hobart to Mt Field).

-• Lunch: Waterfalls Cafe from Mount Field Visitor Centre.
+- Lunch: Waterfalls Cafe from Mount Field Visitor Centre.

-• Dinner: National Park Hotel – a great country pub, with live music & amazing food.
+- Dinner: National Park Hotel – a great country pub, with live music & amazing food.
 Only a 2-minute drive from the national park.

 Where to Stay

-• There are a few accommodations near Mt Field National Park, with budget-friendly options available.
+- There are a few accommodations near Mt Field National Park, with budget-friendly options available.

-• If you have trouble booking accommodations near Mt Field National Park, New Norfolk has some budget-friendly options too, which is only half an hour’s drive from Mt Field National Park.
+- If you have trouble booking accommodations near Mt Field National Park, New Norfolk has some budget-friendly options too, which is only half an hour’s drive from Mt Field National Park.

-• Check out accommodations near Mount Field National Park on Booking.comOpens in a new tab.
+- Check out accommodations near Mount Field National Park on Booking.com

-• Check out accommodations near New Norfolk on Booking.comOpens in a new tab.
+- Check out accommodations near New Norfolk on Booking.com

 Day 6: Lake St Clair